AbsaOSS/enceladus/examples/data/e2e_tests/README.md

 # Examples of Enceladus E2E data

-Main purpos of the data presented here is to for use in Enceldus e2e automated tests, but it also nicely shows examples of data and combinations possible.
+Main purpose of the data presented here is for use in Enceldus e2e automated tests, but it also nicely shows examples of data and combinations possible.

 There are 3 folders